 I must admit this little piece of OGR history is the result of my reading the Chicago Tribune’s article Makers Meet Their Makers and how the Egg McMuffin, Pringles, Nachos and more became a part of our lives.
-So off to some inventors who died in ‘08.
+So

 200,000 million Egg Muffins are sold each year.